Arya-Ajeev/arya-ajeev.github.io/_pages/about.md

 <h2>Biography</h2>
 <div style="font-size:0.9em;">
 <p>
 I am a Ph.D.
-Candidate at the <a href="https://umbc.edu/" target="_blank"><strong>University of Maryland Baltimore County</strong></a>, advised by <a href="https://www.csee.umbc.edu/ramana-vinjamuri/" target="_blank">Dr. Ramana Vinjamuri</a>.
+Candidate at the <a href="https://umaine.edu/" target="_blank"><strong>University of Maine, Penobscot County</strong></a>, advised by <a href="https://umaine.edu/chb/facultystaff/evan-k-wujcik/" target="_blank">Dr. Evan K Wujcik</a>.
 My research lies at the intersection of <strong>Brain-Computer Interfaces, Reinforcement Learning and Robotics </strong>.
 I build real-time adaptive pipelines for motor intent decoding using EEG and EMG signals, with applications in assistive technologies, rehabilitation, and neuroadaptive gaming.
 </p>

 In Summer 2023, I worked as an intern again at <a href="https://www.mathworks.com/" target="_blank"><strong>MathWorks</strong></a> working with Parallel Code Generation Team.
 In Summer 2022, I interned at <a href="https://www.mathworks.com/" target="_blank"><strong>MathWorks</strong></a> in Domain Specific Code Generation Team.